matthew-clark3/MRes_TechnoCAC/README.md

  - Some issues with the ADSR, Record effects
  - Reverb effect quality is low
  - Multimeasure will display value of *measure + 1* when displacement is used (is part of the displacement code however)
+ - The necklace cycle number box is currently displaying p^0 rhythms as 1 and the rest as i + 1

 ## References